Based on a true story.

 [A Steven Yeun type.]

-A care provider like Jon faces the breakdowns and breakthroughs on the front line of elder care in ways that are hilarious and touching.
+A care provider like Jon faces the breakdowns and breakthroughs on the front lines in ways that are hilarious and touching.
 It’s the unsung heroics of the ones who show up every day to do the real work around living and dying that hold it all together.

-She’s a volunteer entertainer who enthusiastically shares her homemade songs with all who will listen (and some who prefer not to).
 Making music for the “old folks” is her passion.
+Maria is a volunteer entertainer who enthusiastically shares her homemade songs with all who will listen (and some who prefer not to).

 • Mayola and her husband Terrence